Local Data Spaces: Helping Local Authorities tackle the Covid-19 pandemic

 While the analyses conducted by ADR UK-funded researchers was completed in partnership with a group of 25 local authorities, the work was extended to all other local authorities in England to allow them to benefit from the insights generated where relevant.
 A series of 10 reports for each local authority was therefore produced as a key output of the pilot project, and is now available to access for free on the Consumer Data Research Centre (CDRC) website.
 Find out more about the reports.

 What is the potential impact of this work?

 Local authorities need to be empowered to make use of the best data available to inform and tailor local responses to the pandemic.
 However, the data infrastructure and skills available to do so vary greatly across the country.

-The LDS programme will help bring health and economic data together in a more accessible and digestible format for local authorities, with support to interpret the data provided where needed.
+The LDS programme is helping bring health and economic data together in a more accessible and digestible format for local authorities, with support to interpret the data provided where needed.

-A group of four academic researchers is being funded via the Strategic Hub Fund – as additional funding to an existing ESRC investment in the Consumer Data Research Centre (CDRC) – to provide analysis on behalf of local authorities in need of greater support:
+A group of four academic researchers were also funded via the Strategic Hub Fund – as additional funding to an existing ESRC investment in the Consumer Data Research Centre (CDRC) – to provide analysis on behalf of local authorities in need of greater support:

 Research leads: Maurizio Gibin (UCL), Mark Green (University of Liverpool), Jacob Macdonald (University of Liverpool) and Simon Leech (University of Leeds)